- Williston State College Home

 If you have been disqualified from federal financial aid eligibility for not progressing in your program, you may re-establish satisfactory progress and regain eligibility by satisfying one of the following conditions:

 1. Complete one semester (minimum 6 credits) successfully without the use of federal financial aid then submit an appeal and an academic plan of study for reinstatement of eligibility.
 Two-thirds of your attempted credit hours must be completed with a minimum of a 2.00 GPA for that term.

 2. Complete course work to remove an "Incomplete" from the transcript if all other Satisfactory Progress requirements are met.

 3. Make a successful appeal to the Director for Financial Aid due to special circumstances.
 A Satisfactory Progress Disqualification Appeal form must be submitted, along with an Academic Plan of Study (POS) to the Financial Aid Office.

 If you re-establish eligibility for federal financial aid you will, again, receive aid on a probationary status or Academic Plan of Study.
 The Satisfactory Progress requirements and/or the requirements specified in the academic POS must be met in order to remain eligible.

 If you have been placed on Financial Aid Disqualification, you may appeal the decision if special circumstances are involved.
 The appeal should include the following:

-•· A copy of the Academic Plan for Current Program signed by your advisor.
+· A copy of the Student Plan of Study Agreement signed by you and your advisor.